Domain Setup · Yogi's VPS

 Common DNS problems and quick fixes

 If something does not look right after a DNS change, it is usually one of a few common issues.
-Here is a quick guide to help you describe the problem and fix it faster.

 Site shows old host or random errors

 - DNS may still be propagating.
-Try a different device or mobile connection.

 - Browser cache may be serving an old copy.
-Try a private window or another browser.

 - Confirm the A record truly points to the Yogi's VPS IP address.